Search this website for information about collecting stocks and bonds.

 The most important test for inclusion is a simple “duck test.”

-Here are discussions of the various types of companies represented by collectible stocks and bonds:
+Here are discussions of various types of companies and how I will handle collectible stocks and bonds from those companies:

 Thinking about asking me to include some other type of company in this project?
 PLEASE read, "Why I cannot allow further project expansion."